 Good Aikido Martial Art School Sydney

-Good Aikido Sydney teaches one of the best martial arts in the world – Aikido.
+Good Aikido Sydney NSW teaches one of the best martial arts in the world – Aikido.

 The martial art of Aikido specialises in blending with energy, power, the attacker’s momentum, or force.

 The Aikidoka (Practitioner of Aiki) spends a lot of training hours mastering and perfecting awase (blending).

 Join Good Aikido to learn how to harmonise with your fellow human being.